nginxinc/nginx-openid-connect/README.md

   * **openid_connect.js** - this is the nginScript code for performing the authorization code exchange and nonce hashing
     * No changes are required unless modifying the code exchange process

+## Support

+The reference OpenID Connect implementation at the root of the GitHub repository is supported for NGINX Plus subscribers.

+## Other use cases

+Subdirectories within the GitHub repository contain sample implementations for alternative OpenID Connect use cases.
+These are not supported.

+  * **opaque-session-token** - proof of concept implementation that sends a random string to the client rather than the JWT